sequana/sequana-wrappers/doc/index.rst

 ########################################

-.. this is suppose to work my myst_parser but do not interpret the markdown yet, the parser works since using ..toctree do interpret the file.
+.. this is suppose to work with myst_parser but do not interpret the markdown yet, the parser works since using ..toctree do interpret the file.
 This is jus that .. include:: does not seem to be part ofthe mystparser library for now.
-.. include:: ../README.md
+.. .. include:: ../README.md